VaclavElias/stride-website-next/README.md

 - [x] keep the content as it is and where it is, maybe just improve if needed

 ## RC2+ Checklist
-- [x] Web - Update blog post urls so they match the old urls
+- [ ] Web - Past Posts - Update and pretify content
 - [ ] Web - Dark theme - Update `[data-bs-theme=dark]` in css or disable in `site.json`
   - CSS Collaborator wanted
 - [x] Web - Search - Include docs in search
-- [x] - [x] Web - FAQ - Remove Premium Support sentence
 - [ ] Web - Code refactoring and code clean up - Once the new design update is settled
-- [ ] Web - Past Posts - Update and pretify content
-- [x] Web - Do we need Contact Form?
-Is Contact page good enough as it is (I will add missing links to GitHub and Discussions)?
 - [ ] Web - Community - What should we do with Q&A Game Dev, if this is going to be used, how can we be notified on Discord, maybe GitHub Discussions should be encouraged?
 - [ ] Wiki - Review and update
-- [x] Web - Staging web - Check image caching and gzip (web.config)
 - [ ] Web - Ensure excerpt and page description is set for all pages
 - [ ] Web - Check with devs current googletagmanager which is importing lots of junk like facebook events

+## RC1 Checklist
+- [x] Web - Update blog post urls so they match the old urls
+- [x] Web - FAQ - Remove Premium Support sentence
+- [x] Web - Do we need Contact Form?
+Is Contact page good enough as it is (I will add missing links to GitHub and Discussions)?
+- [x] Web - Staging web - Check image caching and gzip (web.config)

 ## Release Checklist